Stable cohomology of $Aut(F_n)$ with bivariant twisted coefficients: Homological stability with finite degree coefficients

-Let $(\G,\oplus)$ be a braided monoidal groupoid, where the monoidal product is strictly associative.
-Further, we let $\C$ be a right module over $\G$.
-For $A\in\C$ and $X\in\G$, we define the group $G_n:=\Aut_\C\left(A\oplus X^{\oplus n}\right)$ and note that we have a stabilization map $-\oplus \id_X:G_n\to G_{n+1}$.
+For $A,X\in\cG$, we define the group $G_n:=\Aut_{U\cG}\left(A\oplus X^{\oplus n}\right)$ and note that we have a stabilization map $-\oplus \id_X:G_n\to G_{n+1}$.
 We thus get a sequence of groups for which we can consider homological stability.
-For the main theorem from \cite{RW18} about homological stability for this sequence to hold, we will also need to assume that the pair $(A,X)$ satisfies \textit{local cancellation} and \textit{injectivity} (see for example \cite[Sections 7.2-7.3]{KrannichStability}).
+For the main theorem from \cite{WahlRW} about homological stability for this sequence to hold, we will also need to assume that $\cG$ and the pair $(A,X)$ satisfies the following property: